 What the research has proven is that animals chew on plastic materials because they look good, smell good and taste good – Repela alters that attractiveness in the following six ways:

 Aversion Technologies is guided by the principle of doing no harm to people, plants, or animals and no damage to the environment.
-Our approach is to not injure the animal or add hazardous chemicals to the environment.
+Our approach is to not injure animals or add hazardous chemicals to the environment.
 Using Repela meets these goals.
 Repela does not harm animals.
-Furthermore, Repela is captured in plastics and does not leach into the environment.
-The chemicals used, both natural and synthetic, break down quickly in the environment, usually in less than three weeks.
+Furthermore, Repela is permanently captured in the polymer so that it does not leach into the environment.